The E.A.R.T.H. Standard:

 What is the EARTH Standard?

-The EARTH Standard is a comprehensive framework ensuring renewable energy projects deliver meaningful benefits beyond carbon reduction.
+The E.A.R.T.H.
+Standard is a comprehensive framework ensuring renewable energy projects deliver meaningful benefits beyond carbon reduction.
 Unlike conventional incentive schemes, EARTH integrates ecological preservation, social development, and business sustainability.

 The framework features five Impact Criteria that only qualify projects with substantial environmental and social contributions.
 By addressing critical gaps in renewable energy incentives—particularly regarding additionality, biodiversity protection, and socioeconomic benefits—EARTH establishes a new benchmark for credibility and sustainability in the industry.